5 Pillars of the Perfect Charcuterie Board

 Secondly, what does “charcuterie” actually mean?
 This French word is literally translated “cooked flesh”.
 Umm, gross.
 Maybe don’t tell your guests that part, k?
 When we say “charcuterie” today, we are usually referring to the act of preparing and arranging cold, cured meats on a board with cheeses, crackers, fruits, vegetables, and more.

-A Charcuterie Board works wonderfully for a holiday gathering or as an impressive appetizer because of the variety of options and how gorgeous it is!
+A simple charcuterie board works wonderfully for a holiday gathering or as an impressive appetizer because of the variety of options and how gorgeous it is!
 Seriously, you have a high chance of impressing all friends and family with a board like this.
+Plus, as a host, it’s super simple to pull together for a crowd.

 A Few Starting Tips